Ajedi32/git_aliases/README.md

     * 0871412 - Initial commit (4 weeks ago) <Andrew Meyer>

-There's also `git lg` which does basically the same thing, but doesn't try to limit the output to only the most recent commits.
+There's also `git lg` which does basically the same thing, but doesn't try to limit the output to only the most recent commits, and `git lga` which is the same as `lg` but shows all branches.

 ### `git recommit`